-Rachel is an Associate Solicitor in our Litigation & Dispute Resolution teams
+Rachel is a Senior Associate in our Litigation & Dispute Resolution teams

 Given the complexity and breadth of the matters she deals with, Rachel is adept at identifying imaginative and novel solutions to her cases, including seeking equitable or practical remedies, and by enterprising use of Civil Procedure.

 - Matters relating to Trusts of Land & Estates / TOLATA Claims

 - Inquests and associated claims